 COURSE CONTENT is accessible 24/7 via our online platform to fit into your schedule.
 This content includes dynamic videos, real-time quizzes, and recorded lectures.

-is the cornerstone of our social work curriculum.
+Field experience is the cornerstone of our social work curriculum.
 Our field placement team works with students to identify their educational and professional interests and find meaningful clinical sites in or near their own community.
-Students will complete a minimum of 1,040 hours of field education throughout their time in the program.
-The foundation year placement requires 16 hours each week for two academic terms.
-The advanced year placement is 24 hours each week, also for two academic terms.
+Students will complete 1,050 hours of field education throughout their time in the program.
+The foundation year placement is 16 hours each week for two academic semesters.
+The advanced year placement is 20 hours each week, also for two academic semesters.
 Through these field placements, SocialWork@Simmons students are able to apply the theories and skills learned in the classroom in direct practice with clients.

 NATIONAL NETWORK OF